The Infinite Wrench

 As is the magic of Neo-Futurism, not much has changed since TML and everything has changed since TML—which means this show is every bit as good as its predecessor because it essentially is its predecessor.
 Our only complaint, then (besides the aforementioned line-skipping douchebags) is that we honestly expected an all-new interpretation of the Neo-Futurists mantra along the lines of (but completely different from) the limited-run production The Great American Drama.
 We hope, then, that the NY Neos will use The Infinite Wrench in new and novel ways until it cranks out a show that’s notably different from Too Much Light without losing any of its magic.
 But don’t let that stop you from checking out the show in the meantime, because the magic is as good as ever, and as the Neos say, “if you’ve seen the show once, you’ve seen the show once.”5

-Andrew Andrews attended The Infinite Wrench at Kraine Theater in New York on Saturday, April 1, 2017 @ 10:30pm to write this review.
+Andrew Andrews attended The Infinite Wrench at Kraine Theater in Manhattan on Saturday, April 1, 2017 @ 10:30pm to write this review.